 Then the markets recovered.
 The Dow has rallied more than 20 percent since that time.

-Even if you could've correctly guessed that Brexit would happen, chances are slim that you’d have been able to predict the movements of the S&P 500 and London’s FTSE, which dipped and then hit record highs.
+Even if you could have correctly guessed that Brexit would happen, chances are slim that you’d have been able to predict the movements of the S&P 500 and London’s FTSE, which dipped and then hit record highs.

-There’s no point – right now, anyway – in bracing for a bad outcome, says Raghu Suryanarayanan, a London-based economist and the executive director at MSCI, an index company that provides investment decision analysis.
+There’s no point in bracing for any kind of a bad outcome, says Raghu Suryanarayanan, a London-based economist and the executive director at MSCI, an index company that provides investment decision analysis.

-The U.K. will have to renegotiate its trade deals with European countries, and it’s anyone’s guess how these negotiations will go.
+The U.K. will have to rework its trade deals with European countries, and it’s anyone’s guess how the negotiations will go.

-Germany, for example, could be a tough negotiator, says Tom Clift, chief investment strategist of Envestnet in Boston.
+Germany, for example, could be a tough negotiator, says Tim Clift, chief investment strategist of Envestnet PMC in Boston.

 “(Germany) can make an example of them and make it as difficult as possible,” he says.